ObjectProfile/PythonBridge/docs/pages/vw-installation.md

 This examples should return 3.

 ## Troubleshooting

+### Python or Pip are installed but are not found
+The most common reason for Windows to not be able to find Python is that Python folder are not appended to the PATH.

+To ensure Python is in the PATH go to System Properties -> Advanced -> Environment Variables and check the 'PATH' environment varible.
+You should see two Python entries, one for the base directory and another one for the 'scripts' directory.

 ### Removing the pipenv environment
 In case you wish to remove the pipenv environment run: